automatedguy/home-test/README.md

 2. Run the image
 `docker run -p 3100:3100 automaticbytes/demo-app`

-3. Verify the app is shown in below url and set it as the base url for the test.java.tests.
+3. Verify the app is shown in below url and set it as the base url for the tests.
 `http://localhost:3100`

-4. Fork this repository and develop your test.java.tests following bellow guidances/requisites.
+4. Fork this repository and develop your tests following bellow guidances/requisites.

 5. When finished open a Pull Request for Code Review.